How Much Income Do You Need to Have to Qualify for Refinancing?

 Travis Carlstrom

-• Improve cash flow and working capital
+• Optimize cash flow and working capital

-• Expand or improve an ag operation
+• Expand or improve your ag operation

 How Much Income Do You Need to Have to Qualify for Refinancing?

-All lenders will rely on some type of cash flow ratio that compares income, or how much cash you have available, to your obligations.
-This ratio is the key factor in determining if you have sufficient income to refinance.
-Below, we’ll walk through the process to calculate your income, your obligations, and your final loan qualification likelihood.
+All lenders rely on some type of cash flow ratio that compares income, or how much cash you have available, to your obligations.
+This ratio is the key factor in determining whether or not you have sufficient income to refinance.

-[Learn more about staying on top of your farm’s finances and maintaining your operation's financial wellness with our free templates and guides.]
+[Learn more about staying on top of your farm’s finances and maintaining your operation's financial wellness with our free financial templates and guides.]

 How to Calculate Your Income

-Gross Farm Income + Non-Farm Income - Gross Farm Expenses - Living Expenses + Depreciation + Interest = “Income” or “Cash Available”
+Gross Farm Income + Non-Farm Income - Gross Farm Expenses - Living Expenses + Depreciation + Interest = “Income” “Cash Available”

-1. First, factor in ALL income sources, including:
+1. Factor in ALL income sources, including:

 • Farm income